WKBae/FourierTransform/README.md

-# FourierTransform
+# Fourier Transform
-Fourier transform program made as an assignment of the subject "Signals and Systems"
+Fourier transform program(without using external library, FFT algorithm) for the subject "Signals and Systems"